The composition rule for quantum systems is not the only possible one: Results

 In the Appendices, the above examples are generalised, also accounting for an arbitrary number of (generally composite) latent quantum systems, by using a convenient circuital representation.
 In Appendix~\ref{app:check}, it is verified that every \lqt\ defines an operational probabilistic theory of quantum systems: (i) \lqt s' systems are quantum systems, (ii) \lqt s comply with the operational \emph{desiderata}, and therefore (iii) \emph{\lqt s are theories differing from \qt\ just in the composition postulate}.
 Moreover, as anticipated, \lqt s exhibit a violation of local tomography, that is exemplified in Figure~\ref{fig:nonlocal_tomography}.

-It is manifest that no reference is made to the dimensionalities of the systems, since these theories are constructed on the sole basis of the usual tensor product.
-In fact, \lqt s are defined in any dimension, also infinite.
+It is manifest that no reference is made to the dimensionalities of the systems, since the construction of these theories is grounded solely on the mathematical existence of the usual tensor product of Hilbert spaces.
+In fact, \emph{\lqt s are defined in any dimension}, finite or infinite.